Common Contract Mistakes

 through TRAX, use the comment field to document your three bids or your explanation.
 Otherwise, payment will be delayed while the procurement office pursues this information.

-- Mistake #6: Not having the funds in place when trying to pay for the contract – Just because you have a contract that has been signed by the provost does not mean the money has been put into your budget to pay for the contract, unless you took steps to put it there.
+- Mistake #4: Not having the funds in place when trying to pay for the contract - Just because you have a contract entered into Total Contract Manager and it has been signed by the provost does not mean the money has been put into your budget to pay for the contract, unless you took steps to put it there.
 If you do not already have the money in your operating budget (9300's), you may have to request it during Phase I of Budget Prep, or you may need to ask for an allocation through the operational request process.

-- Mistake #7: Not leaving enough lead time to get a contract through the system – Some contracts have a surprisingly short turn-around time, and there are several steps a contract must go through before it is signed and ultimately paid.
-This is especially true if you will need a check cut to make payment;checks are only processed on certain days.
-Don't let contracts sit on your desk.
-Review them quickly and send them on their way.
+- Mistake #5: Not leaving enough lead time to get a contract through the system - Some contracts have a surprisingly short turn-around time, and there are several steps a contract must go through before it is signed and ultimately paid.
+This is especially true if you will need a check cut to make payment; checks are only processed on certain days.
+Don't let contracts sit on your desk; enter them into Total Contract Manager as soon as possible so that the contract can be reviewed and signed.